-corporate level, both on individual projects and on global consolidated commitment to the continuous improvement of corporate performance in the HR area is expressed through specific actions and targets contained in our corporate Sustainability Plan.
-In particular, objective 2 of the Plan is to "Promote the development of This flow of information allows Human Capital and the well-being of people".
+Like all elements of the company Integrated Management System, policies and procedures relating to Human Resources apply to all corporate level, both on individual projects and on global consolidated commitment to the continuous improvement of corporate performance in the HR area is expressed through specific actions and targets contained in our corporate Sustainability Plan.
+In particular, objective 2 of the Plan is to "Promote the development of Human Capital and the well-being of people".